afonsoxavier/toponomastics/README.md

 *unique_toponym*
 processes a given search to avoid reduplication of toponymic expressions when they originally belong to the same place (E.g. a place name of a particular village which is also used to name a whole parish or a municipality).

+*barplot_freq*
+plots a bar chart to compare the frequencies of toponyms for a given theme

 *map_galiza*
 creates a map plotting a given theme with all occurrences found for the area of the data used in the study (Galiza)